zodern/mup-node/readme.md

       // Port the app is available on, defaults to 80
       PORT: 5000
     },
-    // Amount of time to allow the app to start
-    // If the app isn't running within this much time,
+    // Amount of time to allow the app to start.
+If the app isn't running within this
-    // mup rolls back to the previous version
+    // much time, mup rolls back to the previous version.
+Set to -1 to disable.
     deployCheckWaitTime: 60,
     // NPM script to run when starting the app
     startScript: 'start:production'